 You are likely to need to establish your seven days of “Residency” again if the period of notice needs to be repeated.
 But don’t forget that you may need to cancel or rearrange any original accommodation or travel bookings.

-The Competitions and Market Authority has produced the following guidance.
+The CMA has also produced the following guidance.
 It should be noted all unfair terms are open to challenge.

 - Unfair contract terms guidance.